 The Fund may also take short equity positions through inverse ETFs or individual equities from any industry in an attempt to reduce volatility and risk in unfavorable market conditions.
-Depending upon market conditions and prospects as determined by the Advisor's quantitative models, the Fund may target having approximately 0% to 30% of its assets in short positions under normal market conditions.
+Depending upon market conditions and prospects as determined by the Advisor's quantitative approach, the Fund may target having approximately 0% to 30% of its assets in short positions under normal market conditions.
 The Fund may target having approximately 70% to 100% of its assets in long positions under normal market conditions.
+The Fund may target having approximately 70% to 100% of its assets in long positions under normal market conditions.
 The Fund will invest in securities of companies regardless of market capitalization.
-The Fund will rebalance a significant portion of its holdings, based on the Advisor's quantitative models, on a quarterly basis or more frequent basis.
+The Fund will rebalance a significant portion of its holdings, based on the Advisor's quantitative approach, on a quarterly basis or more frequent basis.
 The Fund may hold significantly higher than normal short-term cash positions during rebalancing or when market conditions warrant.
-The Advisor's rules-based models take into account and weight such variables that may include operating earnings yield, price momentum, share buyback, trading liquidity and others when selecting long positions.
-In selecting short positions, the Advisor's rules-based models considers such variables including, but not limited to, poor relative price momentum, poor technical indicators and poor fundamentals.
-The Fund may employ seasonal and/or market timing trading strategies based upon the Advisor's quantitative models.
+The Advisor's rules-based approach takes into account and weight such variables that may include operating earnings yield, price momentum, share buyback, trading liquidity and others when selecting long positions.
+In selecting short positions, the Advisor's rules-based approach considers such variables including, but not limited to, poor relative price momentum, poor technical indicators and poor fundamentals.
+The Fund may employ seasonal and/or market timing trading strategies based upon the Advisor's quantitative approach.